FreeTheTech101/cod-mod/README.md

 =================================================================================

-Brief Summary: This project aims to provide the ability to modify the singleplayer portion of the IW4 and IW5 engine, very similar to the way IW4M (FourDeltaOne) allowed.
+Brief Summary: This project aims to provide the ability to modify the singleplayer and multiplayer
+portion of the IW4 and IW5 engine, very similar to the way IW4M (FourDeltaOne) allowed.

 =================================================================================